nodiumproject/Masternode-setup-guide/README.md

 Next:

 4.2.1 Load the SSH terminal<br />
-4.2.2 Copy your IP from the VPS - And for windows Putty simply enter in and press enter.<br />
+4.2.2 Copy your IP from the VPS - And for windows Putty simply put in the IP and press enter.<br />
 4.2.3 It will login to server.
 Follow the commands below, typing one by one, each line, followed by pressing enter<br />
 4.2.4 Username: root<br />
 4.2.5 Password: (vultr password)<br />